mp3skater/Jumping-squared/README.md

 </p>

 ## Features
-This project uses JSON files to store the different levels, look at the detailed explenation in the **src/net/mp3skater/main/Level**-class to create your own and play them.
+This project uses JSON files to store the different levels, look at the detailed explenation (coming soon) in the **src/net/mp3skater/main/Level**-class to create your own and play them.

 ### Added features
 - Oldschool platformer with clean graphics
 - Efficient and resource-friendly program
 - Sound effects and music
-- Start & pause menu
+- Start, death and pause menu
 - Highscore system that stores the highscores inside of a text file
 - Options to regulate and turn off/on the sound effects/music

 ### In future
-- Detailed explenation of how to create your own levels
+- Detailed explenation and way of how to create your own levels
-- Usage of gradle or maven for easier execution
+- Highscore page in-game
 - Maybe level-edit-modus...

 ## Youtube showcase